sky-uk/etcd-bootstrap/README.md

 ```

-## Cloud-specific notes

-### AWS

-AWS nodes must be created in an ASG of which the node on which the container runs must be a part.

 ### VMWare

 The VMWare mode requires configuring with connectivity information to the vSphere VCenter API.
 See usage help for